broadinstitute/genomics-in-the-cloud/pygments_lexer/README.md

 look of the syntax highlighting.
 See the [live demo](https://pygments.org/demo/#try) page for the list of possible styles.

+To generate HTML for all WDL in the repo use this script:

+    $ bash run_wdl_lexer.sh

+And look in the `html_output` directory.

+## Known Limitations

+Here are the known issues:
+* when command blocks include parameters that overlap with WDL keywords (such as `--create-output-variant-index`) you'll get `output` highlighted.
+I'm looking at ways of excluding keywords that include '-' but I haven't been able to get this to work yet.

 ## Future

 This is a very, very rough lexer for WDL and, being based on the